These rules apply to each participating group/production team.

 E. Kickoff Event

-Each participating team must have a representative at the official Kickoff Event of the 48 Hour Film Horror Comedy Project.
+Each participating team must have a representative at the official Kickoff Event of the 48 Hour Film Horror Comedy Project, as listed on your city's webpage.

 - Prior to the Kickoff event, each group must submit a completed Team Leader's Agreement, signed by its team leader.
 A team may not participate without submitting this agreement.